tyzeron/LethalCompanyMinimap/README.md

 - `F1` - open the Minimap Mod menu
 - `F2` - toggle the Minimap visibility
 - `F3` - override the ship controls
-- `F4` - switch the Minimap target (when ship controls are overriden)
+- `F4` - switch the Minimap target (when ship controls are overridden)

-**All hotkeys can be easily reconfigured via the Minimap mod menu**
+**All hotkeys can be easily reconfigured via the Minimap mod menu.**

 The Minimap size, position, and the hotkeys, can be customized via the mod menu.